A low-cost plasma source aimed for medical applications using Ar as the working gas: Results and discussion

 From Fig.~\ref{typSpec} it can be seen that the excited species in the plasma jet are almost the same, except for the hydrogen emission ($\rm{H_\alpha}$) observed at 656.28 nm.
 In both cases, the excited molecular species found in the spectra were $\rm{NO}$, $\rm{OH}$, $\rm{N_2}$ and $\rm{N_2^{+}}$.
 Line emissions of neutral argon atoms ($\rm{Ar~I}$) are also present in both spectra, as well as line emissions from neutral oxygen atoms ($\rm{O~I}$, not shown in Fig.~\ref{typSpec}, measured with the Horiba spectrometer).

-Another visible difference between the spectra recorded for Direct and Indirect configurations is the presence of a continuum emission in the Indirect spectrum, which ``lifts up'' the spectrum in almost all the wavelength range shown in Fig.~\ref{typSpec}.
-This continuum emission is likely due to bremsstrahlung radiation and is mostly linked to collisions among electrons and neutrals in the plasma \cite{Park_continuum_2015}.
-It is an indication of higher electron density and temperature values for the plasma jet impinging on the grounded $\rm{Cu}$ wire, when compared to it impinging on the water.
+Another visible difference between the spectra recorded for Direct and Indirect configurations is the presence of a continuum emission in the Indirect spectrum, which lifts up the spectrum intensity in almost the whole wavelength range shown in Fig.~\ref{typSpec}.
+This continuum emission is likely due to bremsstrahlung radiation and is mostly linked to collisions among electrons and neutrals in the plasma \cite{Park_continuum_2015, Nikiforov_electron_2015}.
+It is an indication of higher electron density and temperature values for the plasma jet impinging on the grounded $\rm{Cu}$ mesh, when compared to it impinging on the water \cite{Park_continuum_2015, Nikiforov_electron_2015}. {The electron density and temperature of the plasma jet are both influenced by the discharge power, which is a function of the applied voltage and discharge current } \cite{Nikiforov_electron_2015, Xiao_electron_2014, Lin_average_2018, Giuliani_relation_2020}. {Given that the applied voltage is constant across both operating conditions of {Figures/Fig.~\ref{typSpec}}, the change in discharge power is solely a result of the variation in discharge current.
+Since water has a lower conductivity than the Cu wire, the discharge current is higher in the Indirect case, leading to increased electron density and temperature when compared to the Direct condition.}

 Although the OES measurements were performed using the same arrangement for both Direct and Indirect conditions, the intensity of the light emitted by the reactive species can not be directly compared because the OES measurements were made at different positions in the plasma column in relation to the target.
-That is, in the Direct configuration the OES measurements were performed {$\sim$}7 mm above the water surface, while in the Indirect condition the measurements were carried out {$\sim$}3 mm above the $\rm{Cu}$ wire.
-In addition, the continuum emission observed in the spectra measured for the Indirect configuration makes the intensity of the reactive species look higher than they really are.
-However, a qualitative comparison of the intensities as a function of the outlet-to-target distance is still valid and is more relevant for the purposes of this work.
+That is, in the Direct configuration, the OES measurements were performed {$\sim$}7 mm above the water surface, while in the Indirect condition, the measurements were carried out {$\sim$}3 mm above the $\rm{Cu}$ mesh.
+In addition, the continuum emission observed in the spectra measured for the Indirect configuration makes the intensity of the reactive species look higher than they actually are.
+However, a qualitative comparison of the intensities as a function of the outlet-to-target distance is still valid and is therefore more relevant for the purposes of this work.